 After tackling the fleas from outside your house, it is now time to kill or prevent any fleas that would like to make your dog their host.

-Despite that you might consider cats and dogs as almost equals, it is critical to note that some dog flea treatment chemical can harm your cat.
-Therefore, consult with your vet, read label instructions and adhere to them!
+Despite that you might consider cats and dogs as almost equals, it is critical to note that some dog flea treatment chemicals can harm your cat.
+Therefore, please consult with your vet, read label instructions, and adhere to them!

-If you need to eliminate the fleas on your dog thoroughly, particularly at stages of their life cycle, you should try Frontline Plus!
+If you need to eliminate the fleas on your dog thoroughly – with a dog flea shampoo, particularly at stages of their life cycle, you should try Frontline Plus!

 However, it is critical to follow all the label instructions for maximum safety.
 Also, consider the age of the dog while purchasing the product.